judegiordano/KoaApi/README.md

-# Build with TypeORM
+# RESTful Api with Koa and TypeORM

 Steps to run this project:

-1. Run `npm i` command
+1. Run `npm i`
-2. Setup database settings inside `ormconfig.json` file
+2. Setup `.env` variables for `config.ts` to connect to MSSQL server
-3. Run `npm start` command
+3. Run `npm start` command or a pre-configured `launch.json` environment